-Putting on the armor to protect our heart keeps us locked behind the same defensive walls too.
+Putting on the armor to protect our hearts keeps us locked behind the same defensive walls too.
 Sure, guarding our hearts seems easier than risking to be vulnerable in relationships.
 Our ego likes to keep situations under its control.

 However, I’ve never met anyone happy while hiding their true selves from others.
 Have you?

-This is inner saboteur’s favorite trick.
+This is an inner saboteur’s favorite trick.
 In interactions with others, you strive to portray your best self.
 You have a bag of faces and put one on depending on who you talk with.
 When you’re in relationships, you keep beliefs, thoughts, emotions for yourself.